thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

     * ...

 In a perfect world, we'd consume this layout and be on our merry way.
-Alas, we have to contend that the expression we're looking at isn't actually valid.
+Alas, we have to contend with the possibility that the expression we're looking at is invalid.
 We maintain a list of bindings and walk the children `SyntaxNode`s of our expression:

 ```rs